RKA2020/Maplet-GutData/README.md

 - The appearance of complex four patterns in our analysis (ladder, CD different, Control different, and UC different) **maybe** linked to  the metabolites expression in the three group?

-Overall, we were able to reproduce similar results as the original paper for the PRISM samples using maplet and R using the publicly available datasets.
+Overall, we were able to reproduce similar results as the original paper for the PRISM samples using maplet and R with the publicly available datasets.